Sudan court charges Bashir with illegal use of foreign funds

-Khartoum, Aug 31 (AFP) A Sudanese court on Saturday charged ousted president Omar al-Bashir, on trial for corruption, with illegal acquisition and use of foreign funds, offences which could put him behind bars for a decade.
+Khartoum, Aug 31 (AFP) A Sudanese court on Saturday charged ousted president Omar al-Bashir, on trial for corruption, with illegal acquisition and use of foreign funds.
 Judge Al-Sadiq Abdelrahman said at the third session of Bashir's trial that foreign funds of multiple currencies were found at his home.

-Authorities had "seized 6.9 million euros, USD 351,770 and 5.7 million Sudanese pounds at (Bashir's) home which he acquired and used illegally," the judge said.
-Bashir, wearing a traditional white gown and headdress and seated in a metal cage, admitted to receiving the equivalent of USD 25 million from Saudi royals.
+Authorities had "seized 6.9 million euros, $351,770 and 5.7 million Sudanese pounds at (Bashir's) home which he acquired and used illegally," the judge said.
+Asked about the source, Bashir, 75, admitted to receiving funds from Saudi royals.

 The trial was adjourned until September 7, said an AFP correspondent who attended the session.
 Bashir was ousted in April after mass protests against his three-decade rule rocked Sudan for months.

 Sudan has embarked on a transition to civilian rule following a power-sharing deal signed on August 17 by protest leaders and the generals who ousted Bashir.
-Protesters have called for Bashir to face justice not just over corruption but for his role in the country's deadly conflicts.

-The former Sudanese leader is wanted by the International Criminal Court in The Hague over his role in mass killings in the western region of Darfur.
-"Now is the time for the people of Sudan to choose law over impunity and ensure that the ICC suspects in the Darfur situation finally face justice in a court of law," ICC prosecutor Fatou Bensouda told the UN Security Council in June.

-Sudan's prosecutor general has said Bashir would also be charged over the killings during the anti-regime protests which eventually led to his ouster.
-(AFP) MRJ MRJ
+(AFP) RS RS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)